 4-1.
 The University Archivist is responsible for all decisions concerning creation of administrative histories within the Archives.

 4-2.
-The University Archives staff and student workers (under staff direction) are responsible for creation and maintenance of administrative histories within the Archives.
+The University Archives staff are responsible for creation and maintenance of administrative histories within the Archives.

 5-2.
-Administrative History Notebooks - binders located in University Archives Room 723 which contain paper copies of administrative histories maintained by the Archives.
+Administrative History Notebooks - binders located in the University Archives administrative offices which contain paper copies of administrative histories maintained by the Archives.

 5-3.
 Vertical File - ready-reference materials used to provide quick information for patron queries about UMC topics.